 Symptoms include frequent vomiting, jaundice, and severe weight loss.
 Untreated, the disease can lead to death from malnutrition, liver failure, or other organ failure.
 If the cat cannot be coaxed to eat, veterinarians may insert a feeding tube, an intervention that is painful for the cat.

 Getting a cat to eat can take commitment.
-Kathleen McGarr is a longtime volunteer at the San Francisco SPCA and ACC.
+Kathleen McGarr is an animal advocacy worker in San Francisco.
 She specializes in working with cats with behavior problems.
-She says, "Imagine a nine-year-old cat who has lived her entire life with the same person suddenly finding herself in a strange environment.
-She’s bombarded with the smells and sounds of other animals, confined to a small space, must endure loud noises like the slamming of metal cage doors, and experiences a flow of unknown people."
+She says, “Imagine a nine-year-old cat who has lived her entire life with the same person suddenly finding herself in a strange environment.
+She’s bombarded with the smells and sounds of other animals, confined to a small space, must endure loud noises like the slamming of metal cage doors, and experiences a flow of unknown people.”

 When a cat stops eating in that situation, she advises people caring for the cat to build trust through consistent interaction, taking cues from the cat’s responses.
 Force-feeding can backfire; the cat may come to associate food with the uncomfortable handling.